Smothered Steak Recipe

 How to Make Smothered Steak

-• Smother: Reduce heat to medium-low.
+4. Smother: Reduce the heat to medium-low.
 Return the steaks to the skillet and continue to cook for 2 more minutes, or until steaks are heated through, and the sauce has thickened.

 When you use an instant read meat thermometer, you can be sure your meat is cooked perfectly.
 These are the temperatures you’ll be looking for to reach your desired doneness.
-I prefer my steak at a nice medium rare.
+Keep in mind that the temperature of your steak will continue to rise for a few minutes after the steak is removed from the heat.

 • Medium Well – 150˚F